Requirements for a Bachelor's Degree

 Within the Hopkins curriculum, requirements for the completion of undergraduate majors and minors are established by academic departments and approved by the Homewood Academic Council, acting on recommendations from the Curriculum Committees of the Krieger and Whiting Schools.
 Students who fulfill the necessary prerequisites and satisfy the specified course requirements for a major/minor will be certified as having completed that major/minor.
 While departments are free to designate the range of courses that may satisfy major/minor requirements for their own academic programs, they may not prohibit the use of coursework presented for their department's major/minor from being used to satisfy the requirements of other majors or minors.
 In other words, students may "double count" coursework that independently meets the requirements of more than one major/minor.

-Students are encouraged to choose additional areas of study to complement their major.
+Students are free to choose additional areas of study to complement their major and explore the curriculum.
 However, students may not choose a minor with an identical name to their major.
 For example, a student majoring in Africana Studies may not declare a minor in Africana Studies.

 Other prohibited combinations include: